 Field Operations Division

-The Field Operations Division of Public Works is responsible for the repair and maintenance of the city’s streets, street lights, drainage structures, waste water collection, and the distribution of potable and reuse water.
+Field Operations operates 24 hours, 365 days a year and is responsible for the repair and maintenance of the city’s streets, streetlights, drainage, drainage structures, wastewater collection system, the distribution of potable and reuse water, streets signage and lighting.
 Some of the responsibilities of the division include:

-- Water Distribution: This encompasses the repair and maintenance of all the water mains and services in the City of Fort Myers.
+- Water Distribution: Responsible for the repair and maintenance of all the water mains and services in the City of Fort Myers.
 The city maintains an emergency number to respond to major water line breaks within 2 hours.
-The city is responsible for 400 miles of water mains.
+The city is responsible for 514 miles of pipeline ranging in size from 1 – 42 inch and over 126,000 service connections.

-- Sewer Collection: The division oversees the cleaning and repairing of sewer mains including 400 miles of sanitary sewer and 41 miles of reclaim pipes.
+- Sewer Collection: Is responsible for the cleaning and repairing of sewer mains including 422 miles of sanitary sewer, 41 miles of reclaim pipes and over 21,058 service connections.

-- Streets and Drainage: The division is responsible for coordinating the maintenance of all city streets, bridges, and right-of-way mowing.
-This includes potholes, sidewalks, and street paving.
-There are 400 miles of roads as well as 20 bridges within the city.
+- Streets: Is responsible for coordinating the maintenance of all city streets, bridges, and right-of-way mowing.
+This includes potholes, sidewalks, and street paving for over 400 miles of roads and 20 bridges within the city.

-- Street Sweeping: The city maintains a sweeping program for all streets that have curbs and gutters.
-A total of 300 miles of streets are swept per schedule.
-There are 300 miles of streets swept in the city.
+- Street Sweeping: The city maintains a sweeping program for 320 miles of streets that have curbs and gutters.
+These streets are swept per schedule and Best Management Practices to ensure proper drainage and clean water discharge.